19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Memorization.md

 Spells that are granted by a [Patron](Spells/Patrons/Patron.md) do not count against your spell memorization total.

 ###### Note
+PCs do not automatically learn spells at level up, they must discover the spells in world.

+PCs can choose to start with spells equal to their [Intelligence](../Player%20Character%20Components/Chosen%20Statistics/Intelligence.md) at [Character Creation](../Character%20Creation/Walkthrough.md) by foregoing

-PCs are not assumed automatically learn spells at level up, they must discover the spells in world.
-Upon character creation the DM can decide how many spells is appropriate for the PC to know given the campaign setting.
-The DM can choose to have access to spell books in public libraries or equivalent to alleviate the burden of spell discovery is this is not desired for the campaign.
+The DM can choose to have access to spell books in a mages guild or equivalent to alleviate the burden of spell discovery if it is not desired for the campaign.
+	In this variant, PCs can learn spells whenever they have extended rest in a safe civilized place.